Grutas Tolantongo Hot Springs: What to Know Before You Go

 Queretaro to Grutas Tolantongo Bus

-To take a bus from Queretaro to Grutas Tolantongo, you’ll need to arrive at the main Queretaro bus station.
-From there Estrella Blanca has many departures under the bus name, Conexión.
+To take a bus from Queretaro to Grutas Tolantongo, you’ll need to arrive at the main Queretaro bus station (map).
+From there Estrella Blanca has many departures under the name Conexión.

-The travel time is slightly shorter, so the 6 am departure will arrive just before 9 am, which is the perfect time to arrive at the colectivo from Ixmiquiapan to Tolantongo caves.
+The travel time is slightly shorter than to Tolantongo from Mexico City, so the 6 am departure will arrive just before 9 am, which is the perfect time to arrive at the shuttle to Tolantongo caves.
 (See detailed instructions and schedule above).

 Several people stand in line to board the bus to Ixmiquilpan, Hidalgo.
 A sign in the front windshield lists the destinations along the route.